mattvenn/efabless_project_tool/README.md

     ./efabless_too.py --list --fields mpw,process   # show only mpw and process for all projects

-Also accepts project IDs on the standard input, so you can build pipelines like
+Also accepts project IDs on the standard input, so you can build pipelines like:

+    ./efabless_tool.py --list | wc -l

+To find how many public projects there are.
+Or:

     ./efabless_tool.py --list --fields owner,tapeout,process | grep Matt | grep Succeeded | grep 130B